kimballj/cst236/Lab1.rst

 * This will generate an html report for the coverage results in htmlcov/index.html.
 * If you look at this file the coverage is currently including the tests in the results.

 #.
-Lets automatically run for coverage by adding the following to nose2.cfg:
+Lets automatically run for coverage by adding the following to nose2.cfg (without spaces or tabs before the lines):

     .. code::